Stefanos Tsitsipas: 2013–17: Top 100, ATP semifinal, top 10 victory

-2018: Masters final, Next Gen champion
+2018: First Masters final, Next Gen champion

 Tsitsipas started the year at the Qatar Open where he lost in the quarterfinals to world No. 5 Dominic Thiem, again as a qualifier.
 After losing in the opening round in his Australian Open debut, his best result in the rest of the early-year hard court season was another quarterfinal at the Dubai Tennis Championships.
 Tsitsipas's first breakthrough of the year came at the Barcelona Open during the clay court season, where he reached his first career ATP final without dropping a set.
 During the ATP 500 Series tournament, he defeated three top 20 players including No. 7 Thiem, before losing to world No. 1 Rafael Nadal in a lopsided match.
 With this result, Tsitsipas moved into the top 50 and became the second Greek to reach an ATP final after Nicky Kalogeropoulos in 1973.
 His performance also gained national attention in Greece, where tennis is not a widely popular sport.
 The following week at the Estoril Open, he reached another semifinal.
 He also picked up a third career top ten victory over No. 8 Kevin Anderson.

 Tsitsipas closed out the clay court season by winning his first career Grand Slam match at the French Open against Carlos Taberner before losing to Thiem, the eventual runner-up.
 He played the next Grand Slam at Wimbledon seeded for first time at No. 31.
 He took advantage of the seed and produced his best result at a major tournament at the time, a fourth round loss to No. 10 John Isner.